A Few Words on Gemification…

-Dream holds her head high and calmly replies, “The hood doesn’t have a ‘look,’ it’s merely a location.
+“The hood doesn’t have a ‘look,’ it’s merely a location.
 A gem can indeed grow in Brownsville.”
+Dream Jordan, on “Gemification”

-In the past, Dream also held her head in shame at the stigma of her surroundings.
+In the past, Dream held her head in shame at the stigma of her surroundings.
 But now, she’s unleashing on ‘em - literary style.
 Letting people who question her pedigree know that success can come from all backgrounds, and that the attitude of, “Making it out the hood,” is what lets “Gentrification” in.
-Dream may now live in Manhattan, but she stays true to her borough of origin, returning whenever possible, and in return, children learn that you can be relentlessly proud of your beginnings in spite of the stereotypical narrative perpetuated by many - corrected by few.
+Dream may now live in Manhattan, but she stays true to her borough of origin, returning whenever possible, and in return, letting young people know that you can be relentlessly proud of your beginnings in spite of the stereotypical narrative perpetuated by many - corrected by few.

 The heart of Dream Jordan’s work beats for Brooklyn - in particular, Bed-Stuy where her parents were born, and Brownsville, where she spent her formative years.
 “Kate” is Dream’s Brooklyn baby, a rare gem living within a brilliant setting called, LOVE ME OR MISS ME.